Console percussion musket

-Console percussion musket is an early Austrian percussion weapon, equipped with uniquely Austrian tube lock percussion mechanism.
-It was developed in 1835 for quick and cheap conversion of the existing flintlock weapons to new percussion system.
-It did not use the standard copper percussion caps for ignition, but originally developed percussion tubes.
-In 1835-1838 several thousand of flintlock rifles and cavalry pistols were converted to the Console system.
-In 1840 it was further developed into similar, but better Augustin musket.
+Console percussion musket was an early Austrian percussion firearm fitted with the tube lock ignition system developed by Giuseppe Console.
+The system was designed as a means of converting existing flintlock firearms to percussion ignition.
+Unlike the conventional percussion cap, the Console system used a separate percussion tube as its primer.
+The system was developed in the early 1830s and was adopted for the conversion of several thousand Austrian military flintlock rifles, carbines, and other firearms between 1835 and 1838.

+The Console system represented an early Austrian attempt to modernize existing flintlock arms during the transition to percussion ignition.
+Several Austrian military arms were converted to the system, including the Jäger-Stutzen M. 1838 and Jäger-Karabiner M. 1838, as well as cavalry arms converted to the Kavallerie-Stutzen M. 1835.
+The system was subsequently superseded by the Augustin tube-lock system, which incorporated modifications to the Console design and was adopted by the Austrian military from 1840.

 History

 The advantages of the percussion lock—called in Austria simply the "capsule lock"—led to its adoption in most European countries between 1825 and 1840, for military, hunting, and luxury rifles.
 In Austria, however, in 1830. the official military commission rejected the percussion cap as unsuitable for war and too small and tiny for the soldier's hands—although percussion caps were already produced in Austria at the time—and turned to chemical locks, where the primer was used in metal tubes, some of which could be inserted into the flash hole.